Gumichan01/lunatix/README.md

 ### Build the program ###

- You just need to execute the following command :
+ You just need to execute the following command:
  $make

  So, you can launch the demo program.

- To test the engine, execute the following command :
+ To test the engine, execute the following command:
  $./test/test.sh

  You need to be on the root directory of the source code to launch the script.